nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to or characteristic of structures or materials that are organized or processed at the nanoscale.

-### Expanded Definition and Usage\nNanocomposites represent a significant advancement in material science, providing unprecedented opportunities to tailor material properties for specific applications.
+### Expanded Definition and Usage:
+Nanocomposites represent a significant advancement in material science, providing unprecedented opportunities to tailor material properties for specific applications.
 The nanoscale components are typically added at low volume fractions, yet they can dramatically alter the material's properties due to their high surface area to volume ratio and the size-dependent properties of nanomaterials.
 Applications of nanocomposites are vast, ranging from lightweight and strong materials for aerospace and automotive industries to biocompatible materials for medical implants and highly efficient materials for environmental filtration systems.